 Showing 97-131 of 131 items found in Events

 Meet at the reconstructed Woodhenge to hear an explanation of the discovery, form end function of this post-circle sun calendar.
 Arrive by 6:45 a.m.

 We invite you to spend the day in an enchanting village.
 The park is the center of this small town and will be filled with story telling and music.
+What is a Chautauqua anyway?
+President Teddy Roosevelt once called the Chautauqua “the most uniquely American thing in America.”
+Pronounced shuh-TAW-kwuh, this traditional form of entertainment is a exploration of American life and liberty.
+Hear the true tales of what shaped us as a nation from the people who lived it.
+Humor and a deeply personal perspective mean that history has never been this much fun!
 Join us for the historical re-enactment, a family oriented event sharing true tales of what makes us uniquely American.

 Bicyclists meet at the Olive Branch Community Center at 8 AM.
 Organized bike routes of 15, 30, 45, 62 and 100 mile rides around scenic Horseshoe Lake and area.
 Entry fee includes: Event bag, chance for attendance prizes.
 Early registration includes commemorative t shirt.

 Geneseo’s fastest growing event gets even better.
-Join Gen-Air for a fly-in luncheon on Thursday, Cruise the Hennepin Canal by golf carts on Friday.
-Visit downtown on Saturday as the streets fill up with vintage cars from all eras, train engines, model trains, airplanes, food and festivities.
+Visit downtown on Saturday as the streets fill up with over 300 vintage cars from all eras, train engines, model trains, airplanes, food and festivities.

-Learn about local, Underground Railroad sites on a shuttle tour with J.E.
-Robinson Tours and the Alton Regional CVB on the last Saturday of each month (10 a.m. to noon).
-The two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
+Learn about local Underground Railroad sites on a shuttle tour with J.E.
+Robinson Tours and the Alton Regional CVB.
+These two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
 Alton’s riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern states.
 Buried beneath the streets of Alton and Godfrey, remnants of this period in history still exist.
 For more information on the Underground Railroad shuttle tours or to make advance registrations, please contact the Alton Regional Convention & Visitors Bureau at (800) 258-6645.